sphaero/appie2/README.md

 Now open a browser and go to [http://localhost:8000](http://localhost:8000)

-4: Upload the _site directory to a website hosting platform.
+4: Upload the `_site` directory to a webserver or website hosting platform.

 The Code
 --------